mongodb/mongo-cxx-driver/etc/releasing.md

 ## Check Coverity

-Ensure there are no new, unexpected, or high severity issues on Coverity.
+Ensure there are no new or unexpected issues with High severity or greater.

 ## Update etc/purls.txt